 A.P.
-Moller - Maersk expects an underlying profit above 2016 (USD 711m).
-Gross capital expenditure for 2017 is expected to be USD 5.5-6.5bn (USD 5.0bn).
+Moller - Maersk's expectation of an underlying profit above 2016 (USD 711m) is unchanged.
+Gross capital expenditure for 2017 is still expected to be USD 5.5-6.5bn (USD 5.0bn).

 The guidance for 2017 excludes the acquisition of Hamburg Süd.

+Changes in guidance are versus guidance given in the Annual Report 2016.
 All figures in parenthesis refer to full-year 2016.